msupply-foundation/conforma-server/documentation/List-of-Action-plugins.md

 ## Core Actions

-There are certain Actions that _must_ run on particular to facilitate a standard application/review workflow process.
+There are certain Actions that _must_ run on particular events to facilitate a standard application/review workflow process.
 We have called these **Core Actions**, and they have been collected in a single "core_actions.js" file (for insertion into database via GraphQL).
 Each template (other than "User Registration") has this block slugged into it as a template literal (`${coreActions}`) in its Action insertion block, before any Actions that are specific to that template.

 Here is a summary of the core actions and the triggers that launch them: